elenderg/PAL-1000/instruções de compilação.md

 `Add a chain type to the types given the type's plural name and "" and the base type's plural name.`

-`Add a third field to the chain type's fields given "_first "_ then the type's name and "_first_" and the type's name and yes.`
+`Add a third field to the chain type's fields given "first "_ then the type's name and "_first_" and the type's name and yes.`

-`Add a fourth field to the chain type's fields given "_last "_ then the type's name and "_last_" and the type's name and yes.`
+`Add a fourth field to the chain type's fields given "last "_ then the type's name and "_last_" and the type's name and yes.`

 `Index the chain type.`